An electronics development platform that allows your software to interact with the physical world in a way that emphasizes power and flexibility.

 Scratch is a visual programming language that lets people of all ages unleash their creativity, no programming experience needed.
 You simply drag and snap blocks to create your program.
-With the PiSoC, you can now learn to program and use electronics at the same time!
-Controlling LED's, motors, cameras, touch sensors, and more is now as easy to use as the rest of Scratch.
+With the Circuit Playground Inventor's Kit, you can now learn to program and control electronics at the same time!
+Everything connects together using alligator clips, taking the frustration out of putting projects together for beginners.
+Use fruit as touch inputs, control LEDs, read light and sound sensors, and more using our Scratch blocks.
+Learn more

 The PiSoC features 58 General Purpose I/O pins, and in contrast to currently available embedded devices, the vast majority of these can be configured for any of several different purposes.
 These reconfigurable pins include Analog and Digital I/O with interrupts, PWM, UART, I2C, and SPI.
 Both 5V and 3.3V pins are available as well.
 This allows for flexible designs that can meet the changing needs of your projects.

 This 26 pin connector allows the PiSoC to be connected to the Raspberry Pi’s GPIO header using a ribbon cable.
 This opens up endless possibilities that combine the Pi’s breadth of available Linux software and increased compute power, with the various interfaces the PiSoC provides.
 The PiSoC provides the Pi with several interfaces and features that expansion boards would be hard pressed to match, not to mention providing all the functionality that is PSoC specific.

 In addition to this physical connection, we have created and documented APIs for Python that allow you to easily harness the power of the PSoC’s digital and analog functionality through simple calls.
 You can check out examples of this powerful combo in action on our blog.
 We currently support Python on Windows, Linux, and the Raspberry Pi.